blitz-js/blitz/.changeset/strong-chicken-study.md

 "@blitzjs/auth": patch
 ---

-Fixed vulnerabilities for passport and jsonwebtoken
+Fixed security vulnerabilities in passport-adapter by upgrading `passport` and `jsonwebtoken`